THTA | Course categories | Job Seeker

 Whether you’re exploring career options or looking for your first job in tourism, this course provides the foundation you need to succeed in one of Tasmania’s most exciting and dynamic industries.

-ONLINE: Provide Responsible Service of Alcohol (RSA)
+ONLINE: Provide Responsible Service of Alcohol (RSA) - $20.00

-Online RSA: For enrolment, assessment or payment assistance, please call QHA on (07) 3221 6999
+For enrolment or assessment assistance, please call QHA on (07) 3221 6999

-Study Tasmania Courses 2025
+Study Tasmania Courses 2026

 The Tasmanian Hospitality & Tourism Academy, in partnership with Study Tasmania are once again offering entry level courses to international students currently studying in Tasmania.